 In Florida, theft offenses are divided into petit theft and grand theft.
-When a person is accused of theft, the crime is assigned a charge based on the circumstances specific to that case.
-For example, the charges would be determined based on the value and type of property stolen.
+When a person is accused of theft, the crime is charged based on the circumstances specific to that case.
+Theft charges are determined based on the value and type of property stolen.

-The offense can be a misdemeanor of the first or second-degree.
+The offense can be a misdemeanor of the first or second degree.
 Often for items valued up to $100, petit theft is considered a second-degree misdemeanor.
-If the offense involves between $100 and $300, it is a first-degree misdemeanor.
+If the offense involves between $100 and $750, it is a first degree misdemeanor.

 The most common type of petit theft is shoplifting.
 According to Florida Statutes § 812.015, someone can be charged with this offense if that person has taken merchandise or property out of a store, changed a label or price tag or moved merchandise to a different container with the intent deprive the merchant of the item.

-Grand theft, on the other hand, typically involves knowingly taking someone else’s property valued at $300 or more with the intent to deprive that person of the property, according to Florida Statute § 812.014.
+Grand theft, on the other hand, typically involves knowingly taking someone else’s property valued at $750 or more with the intent to deprive that person of the property, according to Florida Statutes § 812.014.
 This charge also could apply if a certain type of property was involved or when aggravating circumstances such as the use of a motor vehicle are present.

-Grand theft can be a felony of the first, second or third-degree, depending on the circumstances of the crime.
-Simple grand theft is a third-degree felony and involves theft of property with a value of $300 to $20,000.
-The crime can be a second-degree felony if the value is between $20,000 and $100,000, and it can be a first-degree felony if it is more than $100,000.
+Grand theft can be a felony of the first, second or third degree, depending on the circumstances of the crime.
+Simple grand theft is a third degree felony and involves theft of property with a value of $750 to $20,000.
+The crime can be a second degree felony if the value is between $20,000 and $100,000, and it can be a first degree felony if it is more than $100,000.

 Property crimes in the Sunshine State generally are defined as an intentional criminal act that results in the taking or destruction of another person’s property without the owner’s consent.
 Property crimes can be charged as misdemeanor or felony offenses.